Girlfriends Triathlon & Fitness Festival

 Can I use a personal music devise while running?
 During any running segments, we prefer for athletes to NOT use music devices to maximize safety, assure a fair competitive environment and assure athletes can hear all course marshal instructions.
 With that said, we also understand that many athletes rely on music to help endure the challenge of running.
 To accommodate the needs of our athletes while still assuring maximum safety and a fair, competitive environment, here is the arrangement that we can accommodate.

 If you chose to use a personal music device, you must always keep one ear open for instructions so only one ear-bud can be used at any time.
-In addition, if you opt to use music, you will not be eligible for awards, points and rankings.
-So as an athlete, you have to make a choice…music or awards/points/rankings.

 If you are using a personal music devise with two earbuds, you will be immediately disqualified.
 Trust us, we don’t want to have to enforce a disqualification but in order to assure the safety of all athletes, this is a very important rule.